zhaque/django-saaskit-todo/README.txt

 Versions
 --------------------

+1.0.1 - When viewing a single task that you want to close, it's useful to be able to comment on and
+        close a task at the same time.
+We were using django-comments so these were different models in different views.
+Solution was to stop using django-comments and roll our own, then rewire the view.
+Apologies if you were using a previous version - you may need to port over your comments to the new system.

 1.0.0 - Major upgrade to release version.
 Drag and drop task prioritization.
 E-mail notifications
         (now works more like a ticket system).
 More attractive date picker.
 Bug fixes.